Calgary Hitmen: NHL alumni

-Thirty-eight players have been selected from the Hitmen roster at the National Hockey League's entry drafts.
-Of those, nine players were selected in the first round.
-The highest drafted players in club history were Pavel Brendl (1999) and Andrew Ladd (2004).
-Both players were selected fourth overall.
+Thirty-eight players have been selected from the Hitmen roster at the National Hockey League's entry draft, including nine players selected in the first round.
+The highest drafted players in club history were Pavel Brendl (1999) and Andrew Ladd (2004)—both players were selected fourth overall.

 Forty-four former Hitmen players have gone on to play in the National Hockey League.
 The first was Ryan Bast, who played two games with the Philadelphia Flyers in 1998–99.
-Andrew Ladd has gone on to win two Stanley Cup championships since graduating: with the Carolina Hurricanes in 2006 and the Chicago Blackhawks in 2010.
-His former Hitmen teammate, Ryan Getzlaf won the Cup with the Anaheim Ducks in 2007, and former New York Islanders teammate Johnny Boychuk has one as a member of the 2011 Boston Bruins.
+Andrew Ladd has gone on to win two Stanley Cup championships, with the Carolina Hurricanes in 2006 and the Chicago Blackhawks in 2010.
+His former Hitmen teammate, Ryan Getzlaf, won the Cup with the Anaheim Ducks in 2007, and Johnny Boychuk has one as a member of the 2011 Boston Bruins.